jpalardy/jpalardy.github.io/_posts/2017-07-03-skip-grep-use-awk.markdown

 - it's longer than `grep -v`
 - "what's does that even do?!" -- it requires a deeper understanding of awk

+**UPDATE:**

+Many people have pointed out that "grep -v" can be done more consicely with:

+{% highlight bash %}
+$ [data is generated] | awk '! /something/'
+{% endhighlight %}

+which isn't too bad at all.